Imran’s govt won’t last long: Zardari

 Pointing to the prime minister’s recent statement on U-turns, Zardari said neither Napoleon Bonaparte nor Hitler was remembered as heroes.
 “Hitler killed 55 million people, he was no hero.”

+Taking a jibe at the federal government, he said the PTI failed to create South Punjab province.
+“You [PTI] stole our slogan [of creation of South Punjab province].
+We said great, you take this step, someone should.
+Now they don’t have the courage.
+Why don’tthey announce [a separate province]?
+Why don’t they divide Punjab’s budget?
+They never intended to [act on their promise].
+They don’t have any understanding of politics,” he added.

-He said the deprivations of South Punjab people would be ended only by the PPP as he and his party didn’t make any discrimination between a Sindhi and Seraiki.
-He announced the Sindh government would build a university and a well-equipped hospital at the Sindh-Punjab border.
-He said the PPP would give more autonomy to the provinces when elected.
+He said the deprivations of South Punjab people would be finished only by the PPP as he and his party didn’t make any discrimination between the Sindhi and the Seraiki.
+He announced the Sindh government would build a university and a well-equipped hospital at the Sindh -Punjab border.
+He said the PPP would give more autonomy to provinces when elected.

-Sindh Chief Minister Murad Ali Shah and former Punjab governor Makhdoom Ahmad Mehmood also addressed the gathering and thanked the people of South Punjab and Rahim Yar Khan for attending the gathering.
+Sindh Chief Minister Murad Ali Shah and former Punjab governor Mukhdoom Ahmad Mehmood also addressed the gathering and thanked the people of South Punjab and Rahim Yar Khan for attending the gathering.

 BAHAWALPUR: Former president Asif Ali Zardari on Sunday said PM Imran Khan was unlikely to stay longer in power as he was victimising his political rivals in the name of accountability.